hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/03b-HTML5API.md

       + array.length + start &lt; 0: begin from index `0`
     + `deleteCount` (optional)
       + an integer indicating the number of elements in the array to remove from start
-      + omitted, or &gte; array.length - start: all the elements from start to the end of the array will be deleted
+      + omitted, or &ge; array.length - start: all the elements from start to the end of the array will be deleted
-      + &lte; 0: no elements removed
+      + &le; 0: no elements removed
     + `item1, item2, ...` (optional):
-      + the elements to add to the array, beginning from start
+      + the elements to be added to the array, beginning from start
-      + not specifying any elements: `splice()` will only remove elements from the array.
+      + not specifying any elements: only removing elements from the array
   + return:
-    + An array containing the deleted elements.
+    + an array containing the deleted elements
-    + If only one element is removed, an array of one element is returned.
+    + a one-element array if only one eleemnet removed
-    + If no elements are removed, an empty array is returned.
+    + an empty array ih noyjing removed